 Cover the pan with foil greased with cooking spray (so that cheese doesn't stick to it).
 Bake 1 hour or until heated through, removing foil after 45 minutes.
 Before cutting, let stand 15 minutes.

 The noodles will most likely not cover the whole bottom of your baking pan.
-Have no fear: they will expand by cooking and fill up the pan.
+Have no fear: they will expand and fill up the pan by cooking.

-If your pan is a bit shallow, and you think the cheese is going to stick to the foil, insert toothpicks over your lasagna and rest the large piece of foil onto them, making sure to tuck the foil around the pan.
+If your pan is a bit shallow, and you think the cheese will stick to the foil, insert toothpicks over your lasagna and rest the large piece of foil onto them, making sure to tuck the foil around the pan.

-To prevent the sauce from boiling over and burning in the oven, causing it to smoke, place the lasagna pan on a large foil-covered cookie sheet. * This will only happen if your pan is shallow (less than 2 ½-inches).
+To prevent the sauce from boiling over and burning in the oven, causing it to smoke, place the pan on a large foil-covered cookie sheet. * This will only happen if your pan is shallow (less than 2½-inches).